-We have a disciplined strategy to maximize the value of our pipeline whereby we plan to retain development and commercialization rights to those product candidates that we believe we can ultimately commercialize successfully on our own, if they are approved.
-We plan to collaborate on product candidates that we believe have promising potential and benefits in disease areas or patient populations that are better served by the resources of larger biopharmaceutical companies.
-As such, we have entered into collaborations with a number of biopharmaceutical companies, including our collaboration with Cilag.
-In January 2019, we received a \$300 million upfront payment pursuant to that collaboration and Johnson & Johnson Innovation Inc. invested €176.7 million (approximately \$200.0 million based on the exchange rate in effect as of the date the agreement with Janssen was signed) in the form of an equity investment.
+In January 2019, we received a \$300 million upfront payment pursuant to collaboration with Cilag and Johnson & Johnson Innovation Inc. invested €176.7 million (approximately \$200.0 million based on the exchange rate in effect as of the date the agreement was signed) in the form of an equity investment.
 Under our collaboration with Cilag, in December 2019, we announced the achievement of our first milestone of \$25 million for achievement of an enrollment milestone in first Phase 2 trial.
-In addition, in August 2018, our collaborator AbbVie S.À.R.L., or AbbVie, exercised its exclusive option to license ARGX-115 (now eede named referred to as ABBV-151), a cancer immunotherapy-focused product candidate against the novel target glycoprotein A repetitions predominant.
+In addition, in August 2018, our collaborator AbbVie S.A.R.L, or AbbVie, exercised its exclusive option to license ARGX-115 (now referred to as ABBV-151), a cancer immunotherapy-focused product candidate against the novel target glycoprotein A repetitions predominant.
 In March 2019, AbbVie started a first-in-human clinical trial with ABBV-151, triggering a \$30 million milestone payment by AbbVie to us.